Armelle Deutsch: Early life and career

 She made her first appearances in 2000 with a few small television roles - Vérité oblige, Navarro, One and one make six, Le Grand Patron.
 In the year 2001, she stood out in the role of Michèle Laroque's secretary in Francis Veber's successful comedy, Le Placard (2001).
 The same year, she played in the comedy La Boîte, directed by Claude Zidi.

+One of her first appearances that made her known was in Francis Veber's comedy Le Placard, in which she plays Michèle Laroque.
+Following the success of the movie, Armelle increases her appearances and becomes a well-known actress in France.
+She has appeared in more than sixty films since 2000.